zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-getting-started-procedure.md

     * Make the service be "Active" in ServiceTree
     * Complete metadata in ServiceTree to enable the automation for various Service360 Action Items
     * Complete the Action Items identified in Service360, which is located at [http://aka.ms/s360](http://aka.ms/s360)

+1. Request to deploy the extension to the Production environment, as specified in [portalfx-extensions-publishing](portalfx-extensions-publishing).

 1. Integrate the extension into the Marketplace.